 Our competitors primarily include other outpatient mental health providers that deliver care in-person or through virtual visits.
 Our indirect competitors also include episodic consumer-driven point solutions, such as in-person and virtual life coaching, digital therapy and support tools and other technologies related to mental health care services.
-In addition to established mental health providers, we may face additional competition from new market entrants, including major retailers that have recently begun to offer in-person and virtual mental health care in certain markets.
-Generally, practices, certain hospitals, and other outpatient mental health providers in the local communities we serve provide services similar to those we offer, and, in some cases, our competitors may offer a broader array of services, more flexible hours or more desirable locations to patients and outpatient mental health providers than ours, and may have larger or more specialized medical staffs to serve patients.
+Generally, practices, certain hospitals, and other outpatient mental health providers in the local communities we serve provide services similar to those we offer, and, in some cases, our competitors may offer a broader array of services or more desirable locations to patients and outpatient mental health providers than ours, and may have larger or more specialized medical staffs to serve patients.
 Furthermore, health care consumers are now able to access patient satisfaction data, as well as standard charges for services, to compare competing outpatient mental health providers; if any of our centers or our affiliated practices achieve poor results (or results that are lower than our competitors') on patient satisfaction surveys, or if our standard charges are or are perceived to be higher than our competitors, we may attract fewer patients.

 Additional quality measures and trends toward clinical or billing transparency, including recently enacted price transparency rules that would require third-party payors to make their pricing information publicly available, may have a negative impact on our competitive position and patient volumes, as patients may prefer to use lower-cost health care providers if they deliver services that are perceived to be similar in quality to ours.
-Competition from specialized providers, medical practices, retailers, digital health companies and other parties could negatively impact our rev
+Competition from specialized providers, medical practices, digital health companies and other parties could negatively impact our revenue and market share.

-We may encounter competitors that have greater name recognition, longer operating histories or more resources than us.
+We may encounter competitors that have greater name recognition, longer operating histories or more resources than we do.
 Further, our current or potential competitors may be acquired by third parties with greater available resources.
 As a result, our competitors may be able to respond more quickly and effectively than we can to new or changing opportunities, technologies, standards or patient or clinician requirements and may have the ability to initiate or withstand substantial price competition.
 In light of these factors, even if our model is more effective than those of our competitors, current or potential patients or clinicians may choose to turn to our competitors.
 If we are unable to successfully compete in the mental healthcare market, our business and prospects would be materially harmed.